 Secondary dendrite arm spacing was measured using the linear intercept method from optical micrographs.
 Suitable locations were selected where secondary dendrite arms are clearly distinguishable.
-Then the average secondary dendrite arm spacing was measured by counting the number of arms interceptingastraight line of a known length.
+Then the average secondary dendrite arm spacing was measured by counting the number of arms intercepting a straight line of a known length.
 Readings were taken at 10 different locations close to the thermocouple position in the wedge and then averaged.

-5. Results and discussion
+5. Results and Discussion

-5.1 Thermal analysis
+5.1.
+Thermal Analysis.
 The cooling curves obtained at different locations of the wedge cast samples were analyzed to obtain important thermal parameters.
 A cooling curve contains information regarding the release of heat during solidification.
 This release of heat eventually changes the slope of the cooling curve which indicates the characteristics of transformation and phase reactions during solidification.
-However, the amount of the heat evolved during some phase transformations is sovery small that it is difficult to detect these changes from the cooling curve alone.
-Hence, the first and second derivative of the cooling curve was employed to determine these thermal parameters accurately.
-This procedure is presented inFigure 3 for location 1 of AZ91D alloy.
-The block arrows denote the approximate start and end of solidification as determined from temperatures at deviations from linearity in the first and second derivative curves.
-The results are summarized inTable 3.
-The liquidus and solidus temperatures recorded at different wedge locations did not follow any increasing or decreasing trendremain constant with regardless the change of cooling rate.
-From Table 3, it can be seen that the rare earth containing alloys have the smallest solidification range.
+However, the amount of the heat that evolved during some phase transformations is very small that it is difficult to detect these changes from the cooling curve alone.
+Hence, the first and second derivatives of the cooling curve were employed to determine these thermal parameters accurately.
+This procedure is presented in Figure 3 for location 1 of AZ91D alloy.
+The block arrows denote the approximate start and end of solidification as determined from temperatures at deviations from